 Charge less than:

 This is SIMPLE and NO COST.
-USNA could have the blank forms available at the Pass-N-Tag office and could collect the annual fee easily.
+USNA could have the blank forms available at the Pass-N-Tag office and could collect the monthly or bi-weekly payday fee easily.
 This will show a commitment to Electrification of Transportation overnight.
 Enough outlets EXIST NOW for the next year or so.
 My form has been submitted up the chain of command (May 2012).
 Let's see if it is approved to let us Payin-to-Plugin.

 FULLY IN CONFORMANCE WITH FEDERAL EXECUTIVE ORDER 13514: This executive order mandates the federal government and employees to limit energy waste and to reduce green hous gas emissions including from employee commuting.
 It is our number one national security issue and an imperative to get off our $1 Billion dollar a day addiction to foreign oil which funds dictators, despots, and political corruption in unsatable areas of the world.
 Stoping our waste of precious limited oil in daily commuting by switching to clean renewable energy fueled EV's is one of the best steps to achieve this goal.
 An EV is not for everyone, but it is IDEAL for commuting and local travel and drives on 100% North American energy.

-For Example, I've been trying for over 20 years to get permission to pay-for and plug into the outlet sitting right there within 6 feet of my car parking space across Dewey Field (see top photo).
-But no one seems to be able to figure out how to take my $20/month money and grant that authority until today (May 2012), when I found the 7820.3 Instruction!
+For Example, this page evolved from my 20 years of lobbying at USNA to get permission to pay-for and plug into the outlet sitting right there within 6 feet of my car parking space across Dewey Field (see top photo).
+But no one seems to be able to figure out how to take my $15/month money and grant that authority until today (Jun 2016), even though USNA has always had a means for paying for government utilites in the 7820.3 Instruction!